Updated: May 9

-Jen Williams takes amateur sleuthing to a new level in A Dark and Secret Place with a dark twist at the end that readers won’t see coming.
+Jen Williams takes amateur sleuthing to a new level in A Dark and Secret Place with a shocking twist at the end that readers won’t see coming.

 Heather Evans and her mother never got along, and it seems they’ll never get the chance to after her mother shockingly commits suicide.
 After years of avoiding the place she once called home, Heather is forced to go back and put her late mother’s affairs in order, including cleaning the house itself.
-While cleaning, she discovers something even more shocking than her mother’s suicide: letters dating back decades from Michael Reave, the notorious serial killer who’s currently serving a life sentence and has been for the past two decades.
-A concerning thing to uncover about her mother, but not concerning enough for the police to get involved.
+While cleaning, she discovers something even more unexpected than her mother’s suicide: letters dating back decades from Michael Reave, the notorious serial killer currently twenty years into serving a life sentence.
+Heather decides this is a family secret better left buried.
 That is, until new victims start appearing, their bodies ritualistically planted in the woods with flowers in and around them, just as Reave once did.
-But he’s locked in a prison, and has been, so who’s the one striking new fear into young women?
-Heather teams up with Detective Inspector Ben Parker to hopefully find some answers for the latest victims and herself.
-It will be anything but easy, but talking to a serial killer isn’t meant to be easy.
+But he’s locked in a prison, so who’s the one striking renewed fear into young women?
+Heather teams up with Detective Inspector Ben Parker in the hopes of finding some answers for the latest victims and herself.

 I’m an avid fan of Criminal Minds, and A Dark and Secret Place read like an extended episode, minus the BAU team I know and love.
 What I love about Criminal Minds is the deep dive they do into each suspect’s psyche.
 Jen Williams didn’t go into a full-on dive with technical terms and such, but she did give readers Reave’s background story by alternating with his point of view every few chapters.
-Quite honestly, those were my favorite to read: I enjoyed seeing how he grew up, what he was like when he was with Heather’s mother, how his personality drastically shifted based on who he was interacting with.
+Quite honestly, those were my favorite to read: I enjoyed learning about his childhood, discovering the connection to Heather's mother, and reading about his drastic personality changes depending who he was interacting with.

 Heather’s chapters were drastically different, but that’s to be expected, as she’s not a serial killer.
 Compared to Reave, her chapters felt more classic murder mystery, but Williams definitely threw some twists in.
 Without giving too much away, there were several times where Heather came upon some eerie notes and other items that made it clear someone wasn’t happy that she was talking to Reave.
 In these moments, the story became more thriller than mystery, which I enjoyed because it shook things up, much like the chapters about Reave.